 Tackle the changing season like a pro

 A change in weather has its pros and cons.
-As the winter says goodbye to the scorching heat and diseases such as Dengue and Chikungunya; it brings a few illnesses along with it.
-Children and elderly are affected the most due to weather change.
-Understanding what all diseases winter brings along and how to protect ourselves and others from them can help us tackle this sudden drop in temperature.
+India has suddenly become super hot, much like peak summers already and is leading to high fevers while Covid-19 threat still looms large, children and elderly are affected the most due to weather change.
+Understanding what all diseases this weather brings along and how to protect ourselves and others from them can help us tackle this sudden drop in temperature.

-Due to a drop in temperature the air gets less humid this leads to a change in the types of pathogens in our surroundings.
+Due to sudden rise in temperature the air gets less humid this leads to a change in the types of pathogens in our surroundings.
 Even though winters give us a relief from Dengue and Chikungunya, but it starts other problems such as influenza, asthma, common cold, bronchitis attack, sore throat and pneumonias.
 People suffering from arthritis can experience increase in joint pains.

-With the winters approaching here are some measures to prepare ourselves for the changing weather.
+With the seasons changing here are some measures to prepare ourselves for the changing weather.

 FLU or INFLUENZA:

-This virus tends to be more active during colder months of the year.
-Old people who have other problems are highly exposed to this disease.
+This virus tends to be more active during changing seasons and old people who have other problems are highly exposed to this disease.

 To prevent the flu, you should keep away from the virus.
 For that you need to wash your hands numerous times in a day; avoid contact with people who already suffer from the flu; avoid touching your face or mouth with your hands until and unless washed, as they might be carrying the virus.
 If above the age of 60, get the flu vaccination in advance.